rodorad/platform-wiki-notes/Platform-Deployment-Procedure:-bosh-deployment.md

     $ cf create-space <space_name>
     $ cf target -s <space_name>
 ```
+NOTE: _**cf_api_id doesn't exist. if it does where can i get it?
+The only close to this is the cf_api.
+For my installtion cf_api=api.run.10.54.8.57.xip.io i'm sure this is the value but the doc needs to be updated**_

 #### Update default quota
 Update the maximum amount of memory to 30 GB: